 - Attempt to select the network carrier manually.

 Data roaming allows the device to utilize a data connection on roaming networks.
 Extra charge is there, but the feature works well for those in need of connectivity on the move.
 However, if this option is activated in a native network, it can cause conflict and your phone may lose signal frequently.
 To solve this issue, go to Settings –> Cellular Data Roaming –> Disable it.

 Another method for how to fix no service on iPhone is manual network selection, which is an option in each iPhone.
 This is an open option because when roaming, a network has to be selected manually for use or the device might pick another network which doesn’t fall in the roaming plan.
 Manual carrier selection is also used to decide between 2G, 3G or LTE (4G).

 To make sure the correct network is picked up by iOS, defining one is a good idea.
 The option is under general settings and inside carrier settings.
 Go to Settings –> Carrier –> Disable automation selection.
 Then find your carrier and choose it manually.
 After you do that, try to make a call to check if it works.

 Reset the device to Fix No service iPhone issue

 If both options don’t work, try a soft reset.
 Performing one after software upgrades is recommended for better performance and stability, even in usual cases.
 However, do a backup because reset will erase apps and data.

-To do a reset, go to Settings –> General –> Reset –> Reset All Settings.
+To do a factory reset your device, go to Settings –> General –> Reset –> Reset All Settings.
 Agree to confirmation and that’s it.